grovetech/beta.grovetech.io/pricing/explained/index.md

   <div class="flex flex-wrap -mx-4 items-center mb-12 lg:mb-20">
 	<div class="w-full lg:w-1/2 px-10 mb-10 lg:mb-0">
 	  <h2 class="mt-8 mb-10 text-4xl font-heading font-semibold">Unlimited IT Support, Is a Myth as old as time.</h2>
 	  <p class="text-lg py-3 text-gray-500">Lets face it, unlimited support is a myth.
-Not only is it impossible to pull off it logically makes no sense.
-Good support, takes time and anyone claiming to have unlimited time is dedicated to the idea of quantity over quality which means you will get what you pay for.
-Slapdash, quick and poor quality desktop support.</p>
+Not only is it impossible to pull off, it logically makes no sense.
+Good support, takes time and any company claiming to have unlimited time is dedicated to the idea of quantity over quality.
+You will get what you pay for.
+Slapdash, quick, and poor quality desktop support.</p>
-	  <p class="text-lg py-3 text-gray-500">The way we handle support is to split it up into multiple types.
+	  <p class="text-lg py-3 text-gray-500">The way we handle support is to split it up into two types.
 Helpdesk and Proactive.
 Proactive support is baked into all of our plans based on the tools used to inform and repair wayward systems. </p>

 	</div>
 	<div class="relative w-full lg:w-1/2 px-5 -mt-20">